Inspiration Point

 THE OUTCOME:

-It is not only campers who are impacted by their time spent here, but the staff as well!
+However, it is not only campers who are impacted by their time spent here but the staff as well!
 Serving on IPoint staff trains them for a lifetime of service.
-Throughout this past summer, we heard staffers reporting things like, “I learned more this week than I ever thought possible,” or “I was reminded again and again this week that it isn’t about me!”
+A staffer named Bekah wrote at the end of her experience:

 Organization Data